-Jess dries his hands and walks back over to Lorelai who hands him a plate and a fork.
+Jess dries his hands and walks back over to the table.
 "I like hearing that."
-She says with a smile.
+She smiles.

-"So are you a healthy eater like Luke?"
-Lorelai asks him while they fix their plates.
+"So, are you a healthy eat like Luke?"
+Lorelai asks as they fix their plates.

 "Wow.
 It's been ages since I heard a good Euell Gibbons reference."

 "Many part of the pine tree are edible."

 "Right.
 That's right."
 Lorelai agrees.
 "Wonder what the research process was like to get that information."